Sunday 22 June 1941

 |German headquarters troops head east, 22 June 1941.|

 The Luftwaffe is intensely active right from the start on all fronts, though much less so in the far North.
 It sends 500 bombers, 270 dive-bombers (Junkers Ju-87 Stukas) and 480 fighters (Bf-109s) against 66 Soviet airfields.
 Almost all Luftwaffe claims consist of Soviet planes destroyed on the ground, some 1800 aircraft on the ground and 322 in the air.
-German bombers raid Kiev, Kovno (Kaunas), Sevastopol, Murmansk, Odessa, and Zhitomir.
+German bombers raid Kyiv, Kovno (Kaunas), Sevastopol, Murmansk, Odesa, and Zhytomyr.
 Total Luftwaffe losses for the day number 35 aircraft - equivalent to a typical bad day during the Battle of Britain.

 The Luftwaffe sends Junkers Ju 88s of KG 3 and KG54, and Heinkel He 111s of KG 26, KG 28, KG 53 and Kgr 100 to bomb Moscow.
 The 127 bombers unload 104 tons of high explosives and 46,000 incendiary bombs on the Soviet capital.